Improving and protecting the airport surroundings and airspace, and promoting energy efficiency.

 - Green Routes:

 Airlines have been able to carry out this type of manoeuvre at night since 26 August 2010.
 Some airlines already use it, especially for transatlantic flights which arrive at Barajas in the early morning.
-In 2010, as well as in Madrid-Barajas, these manoeuvres were introduced in the airports of Alicante, Barcelona-El Prat, Girona-Costa Brava, Grand Canary, Malaga-Costa del Sol, Palma de Majorca, Santiago, Tenerife Sur, Valencia and Vitoria.
-In 2011 and 2012 it is planned to introduce them during daytime at A Coruña, Almería, Asturias, FGL Granada-Jaén, Jerez, La Palma, Pamplona, San Sebastián, Santander, Santiago and Vigo.
+In 2010, as well as in Adolfo Suárez Madrid-Barajas airport, these manoeuvres were introduced in the airports of Alicante, Barcelona-El Prat, Girona-Costa Brava, Grand Canary, Malaga-Costa del Sol, Palma de Majorca, Santiago, Tenerife Sur, Valencia and Vitoria.
+In 2011 and 2012 it has introduced them at A Coruña, Almería, Asturias, FGL Granada-Jaén, Jerez, La Palma, Ibiza, Santander, Santiago and Vigo.

-The airports in the Aena network are among the most active in the European Union in implementing “green landings” which according to data from the Airports Council International (ACI), are now used in 33 European airports.
+The airports in the Aena network are among the most active in the European Union in implementing “green landings” which according to data from the Airports Council International (ACI), are foreseen to use in 100 European airports by 2013.

 Read the press releases.